How we program for your goals

 One of the biggest mistakes people make is changing exercises too often.

-This allows time to:
+This allows you to:

 • Improve technique

-• Build coordination
+• Build confidence

-• Increase confidence
+• Increase weights gradually

 • Track progress properly

-This concept is called progressive overload.
+This is called progressive overload.

-9. Tempo Matters More Than People Think
+9. Tempo Matters

 Tempo refers to the speed of an exercise.